PowerShell/PowerShell/docs/learning-powershell/README.md

 PowerShell Testing
 ----

-We recommend using Pester testing tool which is initiated by the PowerShell Community for writing test cases.
+We recommend using the Pester testing tool which is initiated by the PowerShell Community for writing test cases.
-To use the tool please read [ Pester Guides](https://github.com/pester/Pester) and [Writing Pester Tests Guidelines](https://github.com/PowerShell/PowerShell/blob/master/docs/testing-guidelines/WritingPesterTests.md).
+To use the tool please read [Pester Guides](https://github.com/pester/Pester) and [Writing Pester Tests Guidelines](https://github.com/PowerShell/PowerShell/blob/master/docs/testing-guidelines/WritingPesterTests.md).

 Map Book for Experienced Bash users